-It is very important that your doctor check your progress at regular visits to allow for changes in your dose and to check for any unwanted effects.
+It is very important that your doctor check your or your child's progress at regular visits to see if this medicine is working and allow for changes in the dose.
 Blood tests may be needed to check for any unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

 This medicine may cause drowsiness, trouble with thinking, trouble with controlling movements, or trouble with seeing clearly.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think or see well.

 Do not stop taking it without checking with your doctor first.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
 This may help prevent a worsening of your condition and reduce the possibility of withdrawal symptoms, such as convulsions, hallucinations, headache, stomach or muscle cramps, tremors, trouble sleeping, or unusual behavior.